slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Your current results are just the visible output of your old decisions compounding over time.
 But since people evaluate based on short-term signals, they often misinterpret whether something is actually working.
 This is why so many businesses & individuals chase surface level metrics instead of real durable progress.
 Early effort often leads to decline before real takeoff, but most people quit before the inflection point."
 -- signulll@x*

+> *"The secret to success is retaining your child-like qualities."
+-- Robert Green*

 ### On barriers to success